-57 In these cases, the inmate is in prison for multiple, unrelated crimes.
+&lt;sup>50 In these cases, the inmate is in prison for multiple, unrelated crimes.
 TIN will close a case: (1) if an inmate presented multiple innocence claims in multiple cases and has a viable innocence claim in one case, but not in the other OR (2) if an inmate presented an innocence claim for one crime, but not the other.
-In either event, even if the inmate were exonerated on one charge, he would still be in TDCJ for the other charge.
+Even if the inmate were exonerated on one charge, he would still be in TDCJ for the other charge.

-UNIVERSITY OF HOUSTON INNOCENCE PROJECT OCA ANNUAL REPORT (06/01/23 - 12/31/23): RELEVANT STATISTICS - CTD.
+UNIVERSITY OF HOUSTON INNOCENCE PROJECT OCA ANNUAL REPORT (01/01/23 - 05/31/23): RELEVANT STATISTICS - CTD.